The Monk Botanical Gardens: Frequently Asked Questions

 Where are the Monk Botanical Gardens?
 At the end of North First Avenue on Wausau’s West side, near the intersection of North First Avenue and Campus Drive.
 The site address is 1800 N. First Ave.

 How did the Gardens come into being?
 The land was donated in 2003 by the Robert W. Monk family, who had the vision of a community botanical garden.

 How big are the Gardens?
-Just over 27 acres.
+Just under 30 acres.

 How are the Gardens managed?
-The Garden’s Board of Directors, consisting of community leaders and garden lovers, and a small staff, is responsible for managing the garden and helping the community realize the dream of a first-rate botanical garden in Central Wisconsin.
+The Garden’s Executive Director, staff and Board of Directors is responsible for managing the garden and helping the community realize the dream of a first-rate botanical garden in Central Wisconsin.

 How can I participate or support the Gardens?
 In many ways.
-We need volunteers to help staff our events and support our community workdays.
+We need volunteers to help staff at our events, maintain the garden grounds, and support our community workdays.
 Many folks belong as members, their dues helping us with operating expenses.
 Others serve on our various committees.
 Contributions from area foundations and businesses, individuals and families, are helping us meet our capital needs as we develop the Gardens.
-Visit our donation or volunteer pages to learn more.
+Visit our donation, volunteer, or membership pages to learn more.

 Are the trails accessible?
 Most of our trails are accessible via wheelchair.
 We have many benches along all trails to rest and recover.